StarPlayrX/Virtual-Multi-Mouse/README.md

 # 🐭👾🖲️ Virtual Multi-Mouse 1.1.3

+VMM has been discontinued - end of life.
+It's original author has moved to greener pastures.

 VMM, combines your spinner, trackball, mouse into a virtual multi-mouse!
 VMM is designed for Batocera Linux for use with Emulation Station and RetroArch.

 This software auto configures trackball, spinner, mouse into one virtual device.
 Multi-Mouse works with Batocera v35 or later.
 Recently tested on Batocera v35, v36 and v37.
 1.1.3 adds service support for beta 38.